peteboere/csstoxpath/README.md

 ## Unsupported psuedos

-These may be supported at a later date:
+The following may be supported at a later date:

 * `:nth-last-child`